Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-3.md

 tags: travel

 ### Day 10, Tuesday, October 17th 2023, Priesca (28.6km, 291.7km total)
 I left Ribadesella around 9am/10am.
 This turned out to be a difficult segment, with lots of ups and downs.
-While walking down one of the hills, I went over on my left ankle and hurt it.
+While descending one of the hills, I went over on my left ankle and hurt it.
 Another annoying injury, joining the blister on that same foot.
 I didn't see many pilgrims, besides an *estandounidense* whom I recognised as the volunteer translator from Padre Ernesto's albergue.
 She was there with her partner and her dog, Coco.
 They were walking with another American and didn't seem interested in talking to me, so I overtook them.

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231017_104146.jpg') }}"